What association events do I need to know about?

 What are my responsibilities for maintaining fences on my property?

-Fence maintenance is ongoing issue in our neighborhood, as many homeowners have been neglecting this important responsibility.
+Fence maintenance is ongoing issue in our neighborhood, as many homeowners often neglect this important responsibility.

 This is a key area where more robust and effective enforcement measures have merit in efforts to amend our CC&Rs.